baralrohit/Vechicle-Price-Recommender-System/README.md

 Deployed the trained model for real-time predictions

-🖥️ How to Run This Project Locally
+## 🖥How to Run This Project Locally
 Clone the repo:

 bash